Become active in Emory's sustainability efforts

 Paid Student Internships

 Students working with the OSI team are joining a legacy of over 170 Emory alumni who have made their mark on campus and community sustainability initiatives.
-The sole Emory Student Employee of the Year for 2018, Kryn Dykema, and 2019, Kristen Kaufman, were both OSI interns, and we hope you will apply to join our team of outstanding students looking to carry on this legacy by making a positive impact during your time at Emory.
+The sole Emory Student Employee of the Year for 2018, Kryn Dykema, and 2019, Kristen Kaufman, were both OSI interns.
+In 2026, OSI intern Sameen Ahmed was awarded Outstanding Master’s Student by the Laney Graduate School.
+We hope you will apply to join our team of outstanding students looking to carry on this legacy by making a positive impact during your time at Emory.

 Community Internship Opportunities